PaulBrown-cmyk/QuantumDynamics/README.md

 shifts.
 Each perturbative effect is driven with random oscillations and modulate the barrier height between both states.
 Both states also contain Quantum Langevin equations (QGLE) that handle include disspiation in both states.

+NOTE: Units should be Angstrom and wavenumbers, which needs to be fixed.